CoalTrain1618/Milestone_P1/README.md

 ### About Us page

-The about us page is a mainly text bassed page for allowing the visitor to understand who we are and what we want to work towards, along with som stats.

 ![About Us](./assets/images/website-features/aboutPage.png)

+* Provide visitors with a comprehensive overview to help them understand who we are, our mission, and what we aim to achieve.
+* Educates visitors about the organisation's background and goals, promoting visitor engagement with joining our walks.

 ### Need help page

-This page is designed for visitors seeking extra support.
-It features cards highlighting organisations for crisis helplines and general support.
-We’ve included diverse options to cater to various needs.

 ![Support guidance](./assets/images/website-features/supportGuidance.png)

-Along with the cards, we have general guidance for connecting with local GP.
+* Provide visitors seeking extra support with a page featuring cards that highlight organisations for crisis helplines and general support, offering diverse options to cater to various needs.
+* Ensures visitors can quickly and easily find relevant support services and crisis help lines.
+Giving visitors easy to access support.

 ### Sign Up page

-The Sign-Up page is a form where visitors can register to join one of the Men of Wales walks.

 ![Sign Up page](./assets/images/website-features/sign-upPage.png)

-This form utilises the required function to ensure it is filled out correctly by the visitor, with minimal allowance for error.

-When the visitor submits the form, they are taken to a success page, where they are informed that the form submission was successful.
+* Provide a straightforward form where visitors can register to join one of the Men of Wales walks.
+* Facilitates easy registration, encouraging participation by simplifying the sign-up process and ensuring a hastle free sign up.

 ![Successfully submitted](./assets/images/website-features/successPage.png)

 ### 404 error page

-Custom page has been added for continuity of design.

 ![404 Error](./assets/images/website-features/404Page.png)

+* Ensure design continuity across the website by incorporating a custom page.
+* Maintains a cohesive and unified look throughout the site, enhancing user experience.
 ---

 ## Responsive Design